juliuskunze/jaxnet/MOTIVATION.md

-# Why functional API?
+# Why is JAXnet functional?

-Side effects / mutable state come at a cost.
+Side effects and mutable state come at a cost.
 Machine learning is no exception.

 ### Functional code allows new ways of optimization.